-TESL 913 Current Issues in Second Language Acquisition TESL 966 Seminar in Applied Linguistics For further information about the Graduate Certificate in The Teaching of English as a Second Language, please contact Dr. Marguerite Mahler, Modern Languages Department, at mmahler@framingham.edu.
-COURSE DESCRIPTIONS TESL 901 Language Structure: Phonetics and Morphology An introduction to the universal linguistic properties of sound systems and the basic features of the sound system of English.
+TESL 913 Current Issues in Second Language Acquisition TESL 966 Seminar in Applied Linguistics COURSE DESCRIPTIONS TESL 901 Language Structure: Phonetics and Morphology An introduction to the universal linguistic properties of sound systems and the basic features of the sound system of English.
 The rules of word formation and aspects of morphological typology are also examined.
 English is compared and contrasted with other languages.
 Note: This course satisfies the M.Ed. in Spanish program requirement of Romance linguistics study.
 TESL 902 Language Structure: Syntax, Semantics, and Pragmatics An introduction to the ways in which words are organized to form sentences and how words and syntactic structure combine to yield meaning.
 The combining of sentences into conversations to express a range of attitudes and relationships is also covered.
 English is compared and contrasted with other languages.
 Note: This course satisfies the M.Ed. in Spanish program requirement of Romance linguistics study.
 TESL 913 Current Issues in Second Language Acquisition A review of recent research and theories of second-language acquisition and the factors that lead to successful acquisition.
 The ways in which children cope with multi-linguistic systems and function in school are explored.
 TESL 932 Sheltered Instruction in the Content Areas Focuses on the development of content lessons and strategies in the teaching of sheltered subject matter.
 Student learning assessment is incorporated in course materials and projects.
 TESL 948 Teaching Reading and Writing in the English Immersion Classroom Explores reading theory and research and their application in shaping and developing literacy skills in English language learners.
 Balanced reading instruction, specific sheltered English literacy strategies that include vocabulary development, and measures for assessing literacy skills form the core of this course.
 TESL 966 Seminar in Applied Linguistics An advanced seminar whose topics change from term to term.
 Topics in sociolinguistics, psycholinguistics, discourse analysis, and conversational analysis are considered.
-The Commonwealth of Massachusetts SECRETARY OF EDUCATION Paul Reville DEPARTMENT OF HIGHER EDUCATION BOARD MEMBERS Charles F. Desmond, Ed.D., Chairman Louis Ricciardi, Vice Chair Mario Borunada, Ed.D.
+The Commonwealth of Massachusetts SECRETARY OF EDUCATION Matthew H. Maole DEPARTMENT OF HIGHER EDUCATION BOARD MEMBERS Charles F. Desmond, Ed.D., Chair Louis Ricciardi, Vice Chair, State University Trustee Representative David J. Barron C. Bernard Fulp Nancy Hoffman, Ph.D.